amarachi17/Weekly_To_DO_API/README.md

     'ROTATE_REFRESH_TOKENS': True,
 }

-## Creating Authentication views for Registration and login

 # Create Serializers.py
 - Class RegisterUserSerializers - Registers User model in serializer and hash the password
 - Class LoginUserSerializers - Login Users that has been registered and validates credentials before returning a JWT token.